usama7365/Task_Management_Application_MERN/README.md

 npm start

-**Contribution:**
+## Contribution:

 Contributions are welcome.
-Please follow the GitHub workflow and create a pull request for your contributions
+Please follow the GitHub workflow and create a pull request for your contributions.

-**License**
+## License:

 This project is licensed under the Apache License 2.0.